 “How have you not killed each other?” or words to that effect is another very common question about motorhome life.

 Believe me, we ask each other the same question on a regular basis!
 Living in a confined space, moving on every couple of days and being together pretty much 24/7 has tested our relationship.
-For us, the test has brought us closer because we have adapted and our relationship has evolved; before anything else we are best friends who not only love, but like, each other.
+RV life has brought us closer because we have adapted and our relationship has evolved; before anything else we are best friends who not only love, but like, each other.

 We have separate interests, Phil loves to cycle and kite-surf and I enjoy reading and managing the blog.
 We probably spend a couple of days a week doing our own thing and having space from each other.